clausnz/php-helpers/README.md

 util::dump( 'any content' );
 ```

+#### Unit Tests

+With every commit to the repository, every function is automatically tested against a number of unit-tests and PHP Versions.
 # Install

-To install the latest clausnz/php-helper library, simply add the following lines to your composer.json and run a `composer update`:
+To install the latest clausnz/php-helper library, simply add the following lines to your `composer.json` and run a `composer update`:

 #### Example
 ```json